summermmg/Javascript-Note/Notes/HTTP.md

  Solution:
  *CORS allows servers to specify certain trusted ‘origins’ they are willing to permit requests from.
 Origins are defined as the combination of protocol (http or https), host (a domain like `www.example.com` or an IP address) and port.
 Browsers which implement the CORS policy will include a HTTP header called ‘Origin’ in requests made with AJAX, including above information the value.*

+#### How to avoid CORS in development environment
+Solution:
+* Proxy
+> A proxy is a server or a service which can introduce additional layers in our communication to obfuscate or modify content, based on the configuration. (middleman)
+*Add proxy configuration in the webpack dev server*
+#### How to avoid CORS in production environment
+Solutions:
+* Run frontend and backend API inside the same web server.
+(Serve frontend app as static files in Express server)
+* Set up a gateway or a proxy in front to serve from a single domain.

 ### SSL and TLS
 * `SSL(Secure Sockets Layer)`: the old standard security technology for creating an encrypted network link between a server and client, ensuring all data passed is private and secure.
 * `TLS(Transport Layer Security)`: modern way of SSL